An Introduction to horse anatomy. A brown Clydesdale horse with parts of the body marked

 An Introduction to horse anatomy.
 A brown Clydesdale horse with its poll and muzzle marked

-The Anantomy of a Horse Spine: The Backbone of the Beast
+The Anantomy of a Horse Spine: Where the Rider sits

 An Introduction to horse anatomy.
 A brown Clydesdale horse with its cervical spine marked

-Next up is the thoracic spine, which runs along the back and connects to the ribs.
-This area is really important because it protects the horse’s most vital organs, including the heart and lungs.
-Just think of the ribs like a strong cage, holding all the precious bits in place.
+Next up is the thoracic spine, , which runs along the back and connects to the ribs, kind of like the human torso.
+It is where the rider sits.
+Veterinarians will tell you this area is really important because it protects the horse’s most vital organs, including the heart and lungs .

 An Introduction to horse anatomy.
 A brown Clydesdale horse with its thoracic spine marked